solana-labs/solana/book/src/proposals/validator-proposal.md

 * TPU moves to new socket-free crate called solana-tpu.
 * TPU's BankingStage absorbs ReplayStage
 * TVU goes away
-* New RepairStage absorbs Blob Fetch Stage and repair requests
+* New RepairStage absorbs Shred Fetch Stage and repair requests
 * JSON RPC Service is optional - used for debugging.
 It should instead be part

   of a separate `solana-blockstreamer` executable.